 Picking Up Your Residence Card

-If you chose to pick up your card at the immigration office, return on the date listed on the form.
+If you chose to pick up your card at the immigration office, return it on the date listed on the form.
 No reservation is necessary.

 Head to the second floor and give the person seated at the desk the form.
 They will then put you on a waitlist.
 Once your number is called, you will (finally) receive your Residence Card.